-23. The US foreign policy in historical perspective: the Cold War
+21. The US foreign policy in historical perspective: the Cold War

-• meaning of containment and the Long Telegram

-• institutionalization of the Cold War (Truman doctrine, Marshall Plan, NATO, Warsaw Pact)

-• nuclear deterrence and the US strategies (mass retaliation, flexible response, missile defense)

-• the Soviet Union in the 1950s, 1960s, 1970s and 1980s
+- meaning of containment and the Long Telegram - institutionalization of the Cold War (Truman doctrine, Marshall Plan, NATO, Warsaw Pact) - nuclear deterrence and the US strategies (mass retaliation, flexible response, missile defense) - the Soviet Union in the 1950s, 1960s, 1970s and 1980s

-• briefly summarize the most important events (Berlin crisis, Suez and the Hungarian revolution, Cuban missile crisis, détente and the Helsinki Process, opening to China; the high level talks of the 1980s)

-24. Theories of International Relations
+22. Theories of International Relations

-• the basics assumptions related to the theory (Realism, Liberalism, Constructivism)

-• evolution of the theories

-• What do the theories say about: states, international relations, and the international system?

-• What is the central motivation behind international relations (eg. power, security, cooperation, beliefs)?

-• explain a recent international event (eg. the war in Ukraine)

-• (very) short description of the event

-explain the event according to the chosen theory

-drivers of the event (what caused it)

-main actors

-main goals

-possible solutions and consequences
+- the basics assumptions related to the theory (Realism, Liberalism, Constructivism) - evolution of the theories - What do the theories say about: states, international relations, and the international system? - What is the central motivation behind international relations (eg. power, security, cooperation, beliefs)? - explain a recent international event (eg. the war in Ukraine) - explain the event according to the chosen theory - drivers of the event (what caused it) - main actors, main goals - possible solutions and consequences

-25. Hydro-diplomacy
+23. Hydro-diplomacy